FuelLabs/sway/docs/src/common-collections/storage_map.md

 {{#include ../../../examples/storage_map/src/main.sw:storage_map_decl}}
 ```

-Just like any other storage variable, two things are requires when declaring a `StorageMap`: a type annotation and an initializers.
+Just like any other storage variable, two things are required when declaring a `StorageMap`: a type annotation and an initializer.
 The initializer is just an empty struct of type `StorageMap` because `StorageMap<K, V>` itself is an empty struct!
 Everything that is interesting about `StorageMap<K, V>` is implemented in its methods.

 Storage maps, just like `Vec<T>` and `StorageVec<T>`, are implemented using generics which means that the `StorageMap<K, V>` type provided by the standard library can map keys of any type `K` to values of any type `V`.
 In the example above, we’ve told the Sway compiler that the `StorageMap<K, V>` in `map` will map keys of type `Address` to values of type `u64`.